Six Iconic Robert Redford Roles

 Butch Cassidy And The Sundance Kid (1969)

-The first of two collaborations with Hollywood’s other famed leading man of his ear, Paul Newman, Redford became a household name thanks to his turn as the real-life train robber Harry Longabaugh (“The Sundance Kid”).
+The first of two collaborations with Hollywood’s other famed leading man of his era, Paul Newman, Redford became a household name thanks to his turn as the real-life train robber Harry Longabaugh (“The Sundance Kid”).
 And while the movie failed to garner any Academy Award nominations for Redford, it was certainly the film that cemented his place as a bankable Hollywood leading man.

 The Sting (1973)